mauricerenck/kirby-podcaster/README.md

 # Kirby Podcaster

 Kirby 3 Podcast Plugin

-Use your favorite CMS for podcasting.
+For first screens of the panel have a look here: https://maurice-renck.de/de/projects/kirby-podcaster

 First beta comming soon with the following features (**bold ones** are new)